Gab0/e-vchess/README.md

  3) Send some machines on the 1200's or 1300's ELO to the top machines.<br>
  3) Run xboard or other chess interface, loading the engine with --TOP arg.<br>
 	`$xboard --fcp 'evchess --TOP --MD <path to machinedir> --deep 4 --xdeep 2'`<br>
- 4) If you can't win, try to understand this repo and contribute to it.
-If you can, run 10k more cycles of chess_arena and try again.<br>
+ 4) If you can't win, try to understand the engine and contribute to it.
+If you can, run 10k more cycles of chess_arena and play again.<br>

+##Commands:
+ The main shell script can call useful stuff:<br>
+    evc play - Load xboard with the engine, and choose a machine from the hall of fame.<br>
+    evc view - Population manager.<br>
+    evc arena - Load some dozens of engines and let them play against each other so they can evolve.<br>

 ##Dependencies:

 chess_arena.py requires:<br>